-There is no official package repository for Ubuntu/Linux Mint, but you can use WebUpd8 PPA to install it as show.
+There is no official package repository for Ubuntu/Linux Mint, but you can use WebUpd8 PPA to install it as shown.

 $ sudo add-apt-repository ppa:webupd8team/terminix $ sudo apt-get update $ sudo apt-get install tilix

-On Debian, tilix added to official repository and can be installed using command:
+On Debian, tilix added to the official repository and can be installed using the command:

 $ sudo apt-get install tilix